alxndrTL/Landing-Starships/README.md

     <img src="https://leimao.github.io/images/article/2017-05-04-REINFORCE-Policy-Gradient/lunarlander.png" width=700/>
   </p>

   ​	I have found a work similar to what I've done in Unity, this time landing the Falcon 9's first stage.
 The work is done by [u/SwissArmyApple](https://www.reddit.com/user/SwissArmyApple/).
-He also uses PPO as a training algorithm.
+He also uses PPO as the training algorithm.